fshowalter/movielog-archive/reviews/a-girl-walks-home-alone-at-night-2014.md

 :grade: A-
 :pull_quote: "_A Girl Walks Home Alone at Night_ is being billed as the first Iranian Vampire Western.
 This is misleading.
 There's nothing inherently Iranian about this film.
 Like all good movies, it transcends borders."
 ---
-_A Girl Walks Home Alone at Night_ is being billed as the first Iranian vampire film.
+_A Girl Walks Home Alone at Night_ is being billed as the first Iranian Vampire Western.
 This is misleading.
-A better description would be "the first Farsi language vampire film".
 There's nothing inherently Iranian about this film.
 Like all good movies, it transcends borders.
+A more accurate tagline would be “The first Persian language Vampire Western.”

 The story harkens back to the Tarantino-inspired noirs of the 90's.
-A young man deals with his junkie father.
-When the father can't pay for his drugs, the dealer takes the young man's prized classic convertible as payment.
-Later, the young man goes to the drug dealer's house in an attempt to barter the car back.
-When he arrives, he finds the drug dealer dead.
-The young man flees the scene, but not before taking a case full of drugs and cash.

-Soon the young man is dealing.
-He grows frustrated with his father, and banishes him from the house.
-The next morning, the young man finds his father brutally murdered.
-Beliving it was retribution for the drugs and money he stole, the young man readies to leave town.
-Before he goes, he visits the girl he's recently met and asks her to come with.

-The story follows A, a young man living in Bad City.
-As the film opens we see him steal a cat.
-He takes the cat and returns home in his shiney classic convertible.
-We can sense his attachment to the car, and learn he worked very hard to afford it.
+Bad City is a nighmarish place where the dead are dumped in dried river beds like so much garbage.
+Its streets alternate between rows of cookie-cutter homes and desolate alleyways.
+In the distance, oil rigs pump up and down like crows picking at the dead earth’s skin.

+Arash is a young man who dresses in white t-shirts and pegged jeans.
+His prized possession is a 1957 Ford Thunderbird convertible he worked 2,191 days to afford.
+The film opens with him stealing a cat.

-When A returns home we see the nature of his home life.
-His mother is dead and his father is a heroine junkie.
-It's unclear if the mother's death is what sent him to drugs.
-When A's father can't pay his dealer for the drugs he needs, the dealer takes A's convertible.
+We soon realize this is his way of acting out.
+His home life is a mess.
+His mother is dead and his father, Hossein is a heroin junkie.
+When Hossein can’t pay his dealer for the drugs he needs, the dealer takes Arash’s convertible as payment.

-A works as a groundskeeper for a rich family.
-He steals a pair of diamond earings in the hopes of using them to buy back his car.
-Later that night he arrives at the dealer's apartment, passing a girl on the way inside.
-When there's no answer to his knock, A finds the door open and goes inside.
+Arash works as a groundskeeper for a rich family.
+While at work, he steals a pair of diamond earings in the hopes of using them to buy back his car.
+Later that night he arrives at the dealer’s apartment, passing a girl on the way inside.
+When there’s no answer to his knock, Arash finds the door open and goes inside.
 A gruesome sight awaits.
 He finds the dealer dead.
 Thinking quickly, he takes a case full of drugs and cash and flees the scene.

-Soon A is dealing himself.

-There's a parrallel story that follows the girl.
-She's a vampire, preying on the city's destitute and depraved.
-There is a loneliness in her.
+Running parrallel to this is the story of the girl Arash passes on his way into the drug dealer’s apartment.
+She’s a vampire, preying on the city’s destitute and depraved.
+There is a loneliness in her that actress Sheila Vand conveys despite having little dialog.

-Her and A meet.
-There's a connection.
+In time, Arash and the girl’s paths cross again.
+There is a connection.
+They sense the loneliness in one-another.
+In a near wordless scene, she takes him back to her small apartment.
+She puts on a record and he holds her close, wanting nothing more than the company.
+It is something out of a teenage fantasy, yet the scene works because the film doesn’t try to sell it.
+There are no speeches, no orchestral swells, just two characters we’ve grown to care about finding each other.

+The film is ambiguous about when it’s set.
+The characters talk on flip phones, yet Arash dresses like James Dean in _Rebel Without a Cause (1955)_ and drives a classic car.
+It gives the story a timeless, otherworldly feel.
+The black and white cinematography adds to this.

+I’m going to talk about the ending now.
+I usually mention at the top of my reviews if I’m going to include spoilers, but I didn’t this time because I wanted everyone to get a sense of what this film is like.
+If you’re still on the fence, read on and perhaps I can persuade you.
+If I’ve already sold you, give the film a look and come back when you’re done.
+I’ll wait.

+Still, here?
+Okay, here we go.

-To appreciate why _?_ is such a good film, we must discuss the final scene.
-It's the sort of scene that would never come out of a Hollywood production. ? and the girl are driving out of town. ? doesn't know that she's a vampire, but he knows that she killed his father.
+To appreciate why _A Girl Walks Home Alone at Night_ is such a good film, we must discuss the final scene.
+It's the sort of scene that would never come out of a Hollywood production.

+Arash and the girl are driving out of town.
+Arash doesn't know that she's a vampire, but he knows that she killed his father.
+The girl doesn’t know that the man she killed was Arash’s father.
 They drive in silence.
-After a bit, ? pulls the car over.
+After a bit, Arash pulls the car over.
 He gets out and paces in the headlights.
-We can see the emotions wash over him.
-She watches in silence.
+His fists clench and unclench.
+He runs his hands through his hair.
+The emotions wash over him.
+The girl watches in silence.
 For the first time, we see her in a vulnerable light.
 In a Hollywood production this scene would include a monologue followed by an emotional exchange.
-In the silence ? gives us something truer and more powerful.
+Writer-director Ana Lily Amirpour gives us a far more powerful silence.

+In time Arash straightens, gets back in the car and pulls onto the road.
+They leave Bad City.

+It’s a perfect ending, and one that stuck with me long after I’d walked out of the theater.
+That’s a sign of a great movie.